Operating Procedures

 Circulation of Proposals to the University Community

-After proposals are reviewed/approved by Department/School and College Curriculum Committees (and other committees as appropriate based on proposal type), and the technical review has been completed by the curriculum administrator, they are circulated via the Curriculum Forms System to campus groups (Curriculum Committee members, college deans, college curriculum committee chairs, department chairs and school directors).
+After proposals are reviewed/approved by Department/School and College Curriculum Committees (and other committees as appropriate based on proposal type), and the technical review has been completed by the curriculum coordinator, they are circulated via the Curriculum Forms System to campus groups (curriculum committee members, college deans, college curriculum committee chairs, department chairs and school directors).
 The full proposal is available for review during circulation on the Curriculum Forms website.
 Department chairs and school directors are requested to circulate this material to all faculty members.

 Comments and Objections from the University Community